What Is Premium Tax Credit and How Does It Work?

 Who Loses Coverage?

 If you're here legally but earn below $15,650 as a single person, you can't get premium tax credits starting in 2026 if you don't qualify for Medicaid because of your immigration status.
-A year later in 2027, refugees, asylums and people with Temporary Protected Status will also lose eligibility, the Center for American Progress found.
+In 2027, refugees, asylum seekers and people with Temporary Protected Status also lose eligibility, the Center for American Progress found.

 factChecked icon